anyoptimization/pymoo/docs/source/algorithms/moo/nsga2.md

 The algorithm is implemented based on <cite data-cite="nsga2"></cite>.
 The algorithm follows the general outline of a genetic algorithm with a modified mating and survival selection.
 In NSGA-II, first, individuals are selected frontwise.
-By doing so, there will be the situation where a front needs to be split because not all individuals are allowed to survive.
+By doing so, there will be a situation where a front needs to be split because not all individuals are allowed to survive.
 In this splitting front, solutions are selected based on crowding distance.

 +++